Best Puzzle Toys for Dogs: Keep Them Busy While You’re Busy With Baby

 Food Dispensing Balls

 If you have a herding breed dog or one that likes to play with toys, a puzzle toy like the orange Tricky Treat Ball would be perfect.
-You can fill it with dog food or treats and watch your dog nudge, nose, nibble, paw, and pounce it to get the food.
+You can fill it with dog food or treats and watch your dog nudge, nose, nibble, paw, and pounce on it to get the food.
 As the ball gets rolled, it dispenses the food.

 If your dog is a tough chewer, I would recommend this green Treat Dispensing Chew Ball.
 It is very flexible, holds up well to heavy chewing, and comes in 2 sizes.
+We also use it to play fetch, especially fetch out of water.

 Kongs (the #1 staple)

-We always keep multiple sizes of Kongs around (For our 45-pound chewer Hela, we have the following sizes: M, L, XL, and XXL, red and black).
+eep multiple sizes of Kongs around (For our 45-pound chewer Hela, we have the following sizes: M, L, XL, and XXL, red and black).
 They’re versatile and easy to fill with kibble, wet food, or creative mixes.

-These toys are great for dogs… and apparently for kids, too.
 Watch the reel of our kids snacking from puzzle toys while we wait for food. 😉

 With so many options, there’s a puzzle toy for every dog.
 If you’re expecting, consider adding a few to your baby registry — trust me, you’ll thank yourself later.
 Check out our Baby Registry for expecting dog parents for more ideas.